sormuras/testing-in-the-modular-world/PITCHME.md

 @ul

-* Use similar compiler options as on the `--class-path`
+* Use similar options as on the `--class-path`
-* But drop each module binaries into a dedicated directory
+* But drop binaries into a dedicated directory
-* 🔨 <small>bin/test-patch-runtime/com.example.tool</small>
+* bin/test-patch-runtime/com.example.tool 🔨

 @ulend